Content Rework: Breathing New Life into Your Existing Content

 When is Content Rework Urgent?

 Content rework is a strategic part of the process towards making your content rank well for SEO.
 It's good to do it periodically and to recognize the moment when you will benefit more from reworking existing content pieces than producing new ones.
-However, there are times when content rework might be necessary or even urgent to save your website performance.
+However, there are times when content rework might be necessary or even urgent to save your website's performance.

-Content rework is a part of patient and honest SEO strategy, and as such, it is the antidote to the practices that aim to abuse SEO and gain quick gains, either through keyword stuffing, low-effort content, or false information.
 Even if such practices yielded quick results (maybe you covered some topics before others by creating huge amounts of low-effort AI-generated content), as competitors come for their share of search engine attention, you'll slowly but surely find your website facing a steep downward trajectory in rankings.

 When you notice significant drops in traffic across multiple pieces of content, especially after a Google algorithm update, this signals an urgent need for content rework.
 These situations require completely reworking existing content, not just making minor updates.
 You'll need to thoroughly evaluate what's no longer working, analyze competitor content that's now outranking yours, and make substantial improvements to quality, accuracy, and depth.